This article explains why some people are 100x more productive and make 100x more money than you!

-We all have areas of life that we would like to change or improve in some way and yet we end up putting up with them longer than we should.
-This can be because we don’t know any better, or we have tried in the past, failed, and given up.
+We all have areas of life that we would like to change or improve in some way, yet we end up putting up with them longer than we should.
+This can be because we don’t know any better or have tried in the past, failed, and given up.
 The perceived amount of effort is greater than the reward.

 This Changes Everything!

 All complex systems have areas that could be improved through the targeted application of leverage.
-Your entire life is a complex system of inputs and outputs that can be seen as a whole with interacting parts.
-Shifting your view to seeing your life as a system enables you to see opportunities to make small adjustments in the short-term that produce dramatic results in the long-term.
+Your life is a complex system of inputs and outputs that can be seen as a whole with interacting parts.
+Shifting your view to seeing your life as a system enables you to see opportunities to make small adjustments in the short term that produce dramatic results in the long term.
 Don’t you wish our medical system worked this way?
-Sadly, our health care system breaks down a complex system and treats the individual parts, rather than treating the whole person.
+Sadly, our health care system breaks down a complex system and treats the individual parts rather than treating the whole person.

 These areas of adjustment are known as “Key Leverage Points.”

-I don’t know about you, but for me, working hard at a meaningless job for minimum pay would be very depressing!
-On the other hand, working hard at leading a bunch of bozos is very depressing too, no matter how much money you make!
+I don’t know about you, but working hard at a meaningless job for minimum pay would be very depressing for me!
+On the other hand, working hard at leading a bunch of bozos is very depressing, too, no matter how much money you make!

 How To Identify Your Key Leverage Points

 The industrialized education system has been set up to produce employees who specialize in a particular field or job.
-This specialization conditions us to see only what we are used to seeing and to ignore other, seemingly non-related areas.
-We see the fine details of fragments, and yet struggle to see whole pictures.
-This is the primary reason why so many people are unable to tap their creativity, connect with their passion and to see opportunities.
+This specialization allows us to see only what we are used to and ignore other, seemingly non-related areas.
+We see the fine details of fragments and yet struggle to see whole pictures.
+This is why so many people cannot tap their creativity, connect with their passion, and see opportunities.

-In order to identify Key Leverage Points, requires you to look at everything as a system of interrelated parts that affect each other.
+Identifying Key Leverage Points requires you to look at everything as a system of interrelated parts that affect each other.
 Starting with the ideal scene and working backward to the present condition and asking a simple question:

 “What one thing can I do differently that would produce the greatest return for the minimum risk, time, and effort?”

 Once you have identified the various leverage points, you can then begin to look for the one point that is pivotal to the entire system.
 The easiest way to understand this concept is to consider a stone arch.
 The most important stone in the arch is known as the keystone.
-This stone anchors both sides of the arch in place and if removed the entire arch would fall down.
-Key leverage Points are exactly the same, they are located at key intersections where the impact is magnified.
+This stone anchors both sides of the arch; the entire arch would fall down if removed.
+Key leverage Points are exactly the same; they are located at key intersections where the impact is magnified.

-For a business leader, there may be one element in the business that is limiting growth.
-Resolve or change this one area and growth explodes.
+For a business leader, one element in the business may be limiting growth.
+Resolve or change this one area, and growth explodes.
 For a team leader, there may be one person who is creating chaos and blocking group synergy.
-Contain or remove them and the entire team reaches synergy immediately.
+Contain or remove them, and the entire team reaches synergy immediately.
 For an individual, they may have a psychological limit on how much money they feel worthy to receive.
-No matter how hard they work, how creatively they work, how much regular leverage they employ, they always seem to find a way to sabotage themselves.
-Resolve their ability to receive money and their income explodes.
+No matter how hard they work, how creatively they work, or how much regular leverage they employ, they always seem to find a way to sabotage themselves.
+Resolve their ability to receive money, and their income explodes.

-Perhaps you are one of the millions of people who struggle with loneliness and a lack of fulfillment and no matter how many religions you join, meditation retreats you participate in, relationships you start and end, you just don’t seem to be able to find happiness.
-By identifying your Key Leverage Point, you may find that you are disconnected emotionally due to a tough childhood experience and that healing one long held area of pain and resentment you are able to heal emotionally, feel connected, find happiness and fulfillment.
+Perhaps you are one of the millions who struggle with loneliness and a lack of fulfillment.
+No matter how many religions you join, meditation retreats you participate in, or relationships you start and end, you just don’t seem to be able to find happiness.
+By identifying your Key Leverage Point, you may find that you are disconnected emotionally due to a tough childhood experience.
+You can heal emotionally by healing one long-held area of pain and resentment, feel connected, and find happiness and fulfillment.
 It can be that simple.

 Every entrepreneur learns eventually that their business is a reflection of them.
-This means that for entrepreneurs the Key Leverage Point can often be found in their personal limitations.
-Most new businesses fail within a short time after founding.
-Is this because the idea was no good, the team sucked, the market wasn’t as expected, or the leader was fixated on a point of view that lead to specialized extinction?
-Often times new entrepreneurs are unwilling to see the big picture and to leverage key functions to more experienced or qualified people.
-Perhaps they are untrusting, and by resolving the lack of trust a Key Leverage Point is applied and the company grows exponentially.
+For entrepreneurs, the Key Leverage Point can often be found in their personal limitations.
+Most new businesses fail within a short time after their founding.
+Is this because the idea was no good, the team sucked, the market wasn’t as expected, or the leader was fixated on a point of view that led to specialized extinction?
+Often, new entrepreneurs are unwilling to see the big picture and leverage key functions with more experienced or qualified people.
+Perhaps they are untrusting, and by resolving the lack of trust, a Key Leverage Point is applied, and the company grows exponentially.

-Once you have identified and applied leverage to the first key area successfully, your next task is to identify your ensuing Key Leverage Point.
-This process continues as a way of life, continuous and never ending improvement.
+Once you have successfully identified and applied leverage to the first key area, your next task is to identify your ensuing Key Leverage Point.
+This process continues as a way of life, continuous and never-ending improvement.

 Exchanging Time for Security

-If your focus is on making money and being safe and secure, you end up selling your time for money.
-This means you spend most of your days doing work for others that you may or may not like, in exchange for security.
+If you focus on making money and being safe and secure, you sell your time for money.
+This means you spend most of your days doing work for others you may or may not like in exchange for security.

-If security is driving your choices, consider that you might be feeling insecure and are unconsciously worried about survival.
-Many people think that more money will have them feeling more secure, but it doesn’t work that way!
+If security drives your choices, consider that you might feel insecure and unconsciously worry about survival.
+Many people think that more money will have them feel more secure, but it doesn’t work that way!
 Often times the more money you have, the more insecure you feel because you have more to lose.
 The world is full of insecure, neurotic, and paranoid billionaires.

 What if you got your sense of security from self-confidence, then spent your time doing what you love to do?
 This would require investing time and energy in developing your confidence.
-If you are too afraid of failure or making mistakes that you don’t even take small risks, then how are you going to increase your confidence?
+How will you increase your confidence if you are too afraid of failure or making mistakes that you don’t even take small risks?
 Learning requires risk.
-Low risk leads to low rewards versus taking more risks leads to higher rewards.
+Low risk leads to low rewards, versus taking more risks leads to higher rewards.
 Learning from your mistakes leads to greater levels of self-confidence.

-Then you can focus your efforts on what you love, what makes your heart sing, then leverage that love, that passion, into adding as much value to others as you can.
+Then you can focus your efforts on what you love, what makes your heart sing, and then leverage that love and passion into adding as much value to others as possible.

 Work Fewer Hours and Make More Money!

-In order to change your thinking from working harder for a living to using leverage requires a fundamental shift in beliefs.
-The focus shifts from work for money to doing more with less and less.
-It means being comfortable with working fewer hours and making more money, applying less effort and getting more results.
+Changing your thinking from working harder for a living to using leverage requires a fundamental shift in beliefs.
+The focus shifts from working for money to doing more with less and less.
+It means being comfortable with working fewer hours and making more money, applying less effort, and getting more results.
 This means detaching from having to “earn it.”
-Many of us attach our self-worth to what we do, what we earn and what we don’t earn.
+Many of us attach our self-worth to what we do, what we earn, and what we don’t.

-In my experience, it is better to attach your self-worth to your values.
+In my experience, attaching your self-worth to your values is better.
 Choose the right action, develop yourself as a better and better human being, take more leadership and associate your sense of worth with that.
-If you focus on developing intangible assets in the form of qualities, virtues, and capabilities, these cannot be lost.
+These cannot be lost if you focus on developing intangible assets in qualities, virtues, and capabilities.
 They don’t fluctuate in value based on the economy.
 If you fail at an endeavor, your value doesn’t go down in sync with your failure.
-On the contrary, you learn more, you successfully discover what works and what doesn’t and your value goes up!
+On the contrary, you learn more, successfully discover what works and doesn’t, and your value increases!

 Learning from your positive and negative experiences is a way to leverage the “sunk cost” of acquiring the experience to apply it to benefit you in the future.